fasrc/fscull/README.md

 To run it for real, remove `--pretend`.
 To add directories that are exempt from the policy, use `--exempt`.
-Use the MPI option `--output-filename` to send each rank's output to a separate file (otherwise you won't be able to grep out the filenames that were affected from the interleaved output).
+Use the MPI option `--output-filename` to send each rank's output to a separate file (otherwise you won't be able to grep out the filenames that were affected since output lines will be split and interleaved).
 You may also want to remove one -v , to only print out files which are culled.

 See `man fscull` for more info.

-## To iteratively code and run the tests:
+## To iteratively develop the code and run the tests:

 Get setup: